forestdb/forestdb.org/models/generics.md

 x \sim \phi \cdot \text{Beta}(\gamma, \delta) + (1 - \phi) \cdot \text{Beta}(0.01, 100)
 $$

-where $$\gamma$$ is the mean of the stable cause distribution and $$\delta$$ is the "concentration" (or, inverse-variance) of this distribution. $$\delta$$ is high for properties that present in almost every kind in exactly the same proportion (e.g. "is female").
+where $$\gamma$$ is the mean of the stable cause distribution and $$\delta$$ is the "concentration" (or, inverse-variance) of this distribution. $$\delta$$ is high for properties that are present in almost every kind in exactly the same proportion (e.g. "is female").
 It is lower when there is more uncertainty about exactly how many within a kind are expected to have the property.

 <!-- $$\phi$$ is a parameter that governs mixture between these two components.